-In his new article for Business.com, Frank Williamson discusses 5 ways that business owners can capitalize on the strength of the current economy.
+In my new article for Business.com, I discuss five ways that business owners can capitalize on the strength of the current economy.
 Read the original article here.

 These are good times for business owners.
 The stock market continues its nine-year rise, unemployment is low, bank loans are cheap and, perhaps most importantly, consumer confidence is up.

 Although we’ve been on an upward trajectory in the U.S. over the last few years, we know that the economy is inherently cyclical, so it won’t stay this way forever.
 That’s why now is the time for entrepreneurs to be thinking about how they can grow their business by taking advantage of the wonderful economic climate that we’re currently experiencing.

 Here are five ways for you to do that:

 Customers are in the mindset to buy right now, so if you own a business, now is a great time to be selling your product or service.
 Don’t waste time on any aspect of your business that isn’t time-sensitive.
 Let your customers know that you’re out there and focus on building new relationships.